JWKennington/sgn/README.md

 with one sink pad).

 What if we want more than one pad?
 It is possible to have many source and sink pads on an element.
-SGN provides basic bookeeping utilities for you, but generally what the "correct" behavior is is up to you.
+SGN provides basic bookkeeping utilities for you, but generally what the "correct" behavior is is up to you.
 Lets try a more complicated example with multiple pads